dyne/frei0r/src/filter/elastic_scale/README.md

 # Elastic Scale

-Elastic scale allows to apply non linear scale to video footage.
+Elastic scale allows one to apply non linear scale to video footage.

 Written by Matthias Schnöll,  Aug 2018  and released under GNU GPL